lubuntu-team/manual/source/3/3.2/3.2.1/LXQt_configuration_center.rst

    lxqt-config

 from the command line.
-The icon for LXQt Configuration Center is two interlocked gears.
+The icon for LXQt Configuration Center is a lightbulb with a gear in the background.